ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 If you've forgetting where to get the *repos-clone-ssh-url*, consult the page: [git: cloning your first repo]/topics/git_cloning_your_first_repo/)

-# Step 5: cd into your repo's directory, and open idle3
+# Step 5: cd into your repo's directory, and open IDLE

 If you type `cd ~/github/spis17-`<tt>{{page.num}}</tt>` and then press the *tab* button, the bash shell should auto-complete the name of your